Drakesinger/Linux-Drivers/README.md

 > #### A note about headers.
 >
-> You may want to look at the sources of your installed kernel (and not only the downloaded one), in order to find it:
+> You may want to look at the sources of your installed kernel (and not only the downloaded one).<br> In order to find them:
 > ```bash
 cd /usr/src/linux-headers[version]-common/include/linux/
 ```